civicrm/civicrm-user-guide/docs/civic-engagement/everyday-tasks.md

 ### Reviewing Results of the Survey

 At the end of the canvass, a program lead may want to review the results of the survey.
-Refer to the chapter Reports and Analysis to learn how to view this report.
+Refer to the [Reports and Analysis](/survey/reports-and-analysis.md) chapter to learn how to view this report.

 ## Conducting a PhoneBank